 In this article, we present our work on a database of about half million georeferenced images that cover the whole city of Barcelona.
-Images were obtained by means of a Mobile Mapping process [5].
+Images were obtained by means of a Mobile Mapping process.
 This database is processed for getting a visual content description.
 We have used fast affine Hessian-Laplace region detection and SURF description, which results in about 500.000.000 keypoints for the whole database.
 Next, a semantic indexing is performed in order to built a hash code for fast content access.
 With this information, we have built an object retrieval prototype that retrieves object categories demanded by the user.
 The new information is visualized in an interactive map application that uses the Google Maps API.
+In [5], a similar system is presented, where instead of using a general visual vocabulary, the complexity is reduced considering only images in a geographic tile, which is very useful to locate certain tourist points or buildings of a city, but do not allow generic object retrieval.
+Nevertheless, the authors propose an interesting linking method between images and other information sources such Wikipedia, which can be introduced in the system proposed in this paper.

-The paper is organized as follows: Section 1 describes the main modules of the system, corresponding to the database acquisition and description, user queries, and the retrieval process.
-Section 2 validates the proposed system, and finally, section 3 concludes the paper.
+The paper is organized as follows: Section 2 describes the main modules of the system, corresponding to the data base acquisition and description, user queries, and the retrieval process.
+Section 3 validates the proposed system, and finally, Section 5 concludes the paper.